 - Uncle Ben, of all people, got one.
 When Charlie Weiderman was hiding in Parker's home, Ben told the jocks who wanted to beat him to go away.
-Flash Thompson tried to attack him instead.
-And our old, dear Uncle Ben KICKED HIS ASS!
+Flash Thompson tried to attack with his goons instead.
+And our old, dear Uncle Ben KICKED THEIR ASSES!

 - At the end of that same arc, having gotten the tar kicked out of him by Morlun, Spidey uses a desperate plan involving radioactive isotopes.
 Morlun proceeds to become a lot less fearsome.
 Spidey then delivers a royal beatdown while declaiming: